Last updated on November 22nd, 2022 at 08:14 pm

 Pineapples are full of antioxidants, enzymes, and vitamins.
 They can cause a boost in your immune system and are surprisingly low in calories despite their sweet, tangy taste.
 They are also high in vitamin C and manganese, and they are perfect for smoothies in the summertime!

 The Guava is a tropical fruit that grows in Central America.
 Guava contains more Vitamin C than oranges and has a ton of other vitamins such as Vitamin A. It is also is rich in antioxidants and fiber, helps heart health, and improves vision.

 Tomato fruit or vegetable

-Tomatoes originated in the Andes, as well as Bolivia, Chile, Columbia, Ecuador, and Peru.
+Tomatoes originated in the Andes and Bolivia, Chile, Columbia, Ecuador, and Peru.

 Caribbean fruits are found in many parts of the world.
-They are used to make desserts, served as snacks, and to make beverages.
+They are used to make desserts, served as snacks, and made beverages.
 Many of these fruits have vital vitamins and minerals.
 Consuming a recommended amount of 4 servings is ideal for a healthy life and a healthy lifestyle.